cenggel/cordova-loader/README.md

 This package aims to solve the shortcomings of the other meteor + cordova packages.

-*Note: Currently only tested with iOS.
-Will test the other platforms asap.*
+*Note: Currently tested this package with iOS and Android*

 ## Installation / Setup